arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/cli-tool/content.md

 To pair your Nicla Sense ME, first make sure you have uploaded the **App.ino** from the examples.
 Then click on the **connect** button; if the WebBLE is configured, a window will open that will ask you to allow/block the access to Bluetooth®.
 Now select the Nicla Sense ME device on the list; if the connection succeeded, the current status will change to **connected** and it will turn green.

 Now you need to configure the sensors you want to get data from.
-Check the [Nicla Sense ME Cheat sheet sensor IDs](https://docs.arduino.cc/tutorials/nicla-sense-me/cheat-sheet#sensor-ids) for the ID number of the desired sensor.
+Check the [Nicla Sense ME User Manual sensor IDs](https://docs.arduino.cc/tutorials/nicla-sense-me/cheat-sheet#sensor-ids) for the ID number of the desired sensor.

 To configure the sensor and get the data, enter the sensor ID, e.g Gyroscope is #10.
 Entering a sample rate that is greater than 0 will enable the sensor.
 Now press the **configure** button, it will be visible in the table below, as shown in the image.